Super-App Behavioral Patterns in Credit Risk Models: Financial, Statistical and Regulatory Implications: Conclusions

 In this paper, we have tested an alternative dataset arising from a super-app and researched its effectiveness and implications with regard to developing credit risk models.
 Four research questions were proposed and our study clearly answered each of them.

 First, there is clear predictive value both in financial and in statistical terms in using these variables, which answers the first two research questions.
 The gains were significant across all the studied segments, and these gains were consistent across both the countries in which we tested these variables.
 Clearly, a financial and statistical incentive exists for lenders to include app-based information in their decision support systems.
+These conclusions hold, for most models and datasets, both in terms of the EMP and the EDCS measure.

 Typically, alternative data variables are strong indicators of both the willingness and capacity to repay a loan \citep{Bravo_2015}.
 However, the types and varieties of these indicators (almost 20 new variables had significant effects upon the estimation) result in significant gains in both financial and statistical terms.
 This paper demonstrates that there is a strong financial incentive for financial institutions to use these variables for prediction models.
 As the financial incentive is high, this means for a while fintech companies will have an advantage over traditional institutions unless these institutions also begin embracing these new sources of information.